-Writing traversal-based functions begins with a description the data structures involved and the relations between different datatypes, i.e., fields or has-a relationships, and subtyping or is-a relationships.
+Writing traversal-based functions begins with a description of the data structures involved and the relations between different datatypes, i.e., fields or has-a relationships, and subtyping or is-a relationships.
 DemeterF allows programmers to separate descriptions of the structural elements of a hierarchy from their methods and behavior by merging definitions into generated Java classes.
+The separate structures make it convenient to describe traversals and functions, and can substantially reduce the boilerplate code mentioned in the previous chapter (c.f., section 1.3.2).

-As input, the DemeterF class generator accepts a class dictionary (CD) file [51] and a behavior (BEH) file.
+As input, the DemeterF class generator accepts a class dictionary (CD) file [52] and a behavior (BEH) file.
 A CD describes the structures of a class hierarchy and the BEH file provides extra, class-specific definitions and methods to be placed in the body of generated source files.
+The format of figure 2.1 describes a simplified version of DemeterF CD syntax using BNF.
+For the purposes of this dissertation we have left out syntactic features related to datatype generic programming, though relevant points will be discussed in section 2.7.
+In our BNF notation, concrete syntax is enclosed in double-quotes, e.g., "include".
+Optional syntax is placed in square brackets, [], and zero or more repetitions is denoted by a postfix Kleene star.
+The non-terminal IDENT represents valid Java identifiers and CHAR stands for a (possibly escaped) character literal.
+A CDFILE begins with a possibly empty

-The format of DemeterF CDs includes a number of improvements over Lieberherr's original design.
+DemeterF CDs includes a number of improvements over Lieberherr's original design.
 Notably, we support generic definitions with bounded parametric polymorphism, and the inclusion of other CDs.